-Topics N/A Discussed Signature and Date Your wishes, intentions or preferences Leaflets given Employment rights Maternity benefits Health and safety issues Registered with a Dentist Healthy eating Vitamin D / Healthy Start Vitamins Caffeine Alcohol consider using an alcohol screening tool (e.g. AUDIT-C) Drugs Start date: Hygiene Cytomegalovirus (CMV) Toxoplasmosis Parvovirus Smoking Effect on baby Effect on mother Smoke free homes First appointment with smoking cessation services Quit date set Working smoke alarm Self referral - home fire safety check Travel safety Seat belts Feelings about pregnancy Stresses in pregnancy Support at home Sex in pregnancy Sleeping/resting position Physical activity Pelvic floor exercises Family and Friends test Start4Life Information Service for Parents is a free NHS baby.
-Search Start4Life to sign up www.nhs.uk/start4life . and afterwards.
-Please supply your email address to receive regular info Email: .
-Please supply you s offering regular emails or texts throughout pregnancy and after the bir email address to receive regular information and advice throughout your e throughout your pregnancy and afterwards. th of your pregnancy Social & Health Assessment C ompleted Signature Date D D M M YY Your Carers of midwives.
-A midwife's role is to provide c are and suppor partnership wit the beginning of your pregnancy, who usually works in a sr t to women and their families during pregnancy, childbirtl th you and your family to ensure you can make informed ntact details. h and the
+Opdate management plan as required (1-0). comments to discuss with your healthcare team.
+Topics N/s A Discussed Signature and Date Your wishes, intentions or preferences Leaflets given Employment rights Maternity benefits Health and safety issues Registered with a Dentist Healthy eating Vitamin D / Healthy Start Vita Caffeine Alcohol consider using an alcohol scree (e.g. AUDIT-C) Drugs Start date: DDMMYYY Hygiene Cytomegalovirus (CMV) Toxoplasmosis Parvovirus Smoking Effect on baby Effect on mother Smoke free homes First appointment with smoking cessation services Quit date set Working smoke alarm Self referral - home fire safety Travel safety Seat belts y check Feelings about pregnancy Stresses in pregnancy Support at home Sex in pregnancy Sleeping/resting position Physical activity Pelvic floor exercises Family and Friends test and afterwards.
+Please supply your email address to r s offering regular emails or texts throughout pregnancy and after the bir email address to receive regular information and advice throughout your throughout your pregnancy and afterwards. th of your pregnancy Social & Health Ass essment ompleted Signature Date D M M YY

+Your Carers

+Midwife.
+You will have a named midwife allocated to you at the beginning of your pregnancy, who usually works in a small team of midwives.
+A midwife's role is to provide care and support to women and their families during pregnancy, childbirth and the early days after the birth.
+They will work in partnership with you and your family to ensure you can make informed decisions about your care.
+Refer to page one of this booklet for their contact details.